co-cart/cocart-api-reference-docs/source/includes/cocart-v1/wip/_filters.md

 ## Response Messages ##

 If you need or want to override the response messages, use the following filters.
+There are more, I just haven't got round to listing all the filters just yet.

 ### Cannot Add Product Type to Cart Message ###

+This filter was introduced with the improved product validation.
+For example this message is returned if you try to add an external product to the cart.

+> Cannot Add Product Type to Cart Message

 ```php
 <?php